 Although flaxseed is classified as an omega-3, it is also high in lignans, a compound found naturally in various food sources, including flaxseed.
 Lignans are phytoestrogens.
 This means they can act like estrogen in the body but are much weaker.
 Phytoestrogens' ability to inhibit estrogen synthesis and metabolism may be especially helpful in preventing breast cancer and reducing the proliferation of cancer cells.

 Studies and Research Involving Breast Health and Lignans

 Some studies have shown that women with high levels of lignans in their bodies, as measured from urine and/or blood samples, have a reduced rate of breast cancer.
-Other studies show insignifcant differences.
-Lignans are common in fruits and vegetables with flaxseed having the highest levels of lignans in any food.
-(1) These studies do not mention any particular brand names of Lignans and some of the studies indicate that the source of the lignans are from high dietary intake of lignans from fruits and vegetables.
+Other studies show insignificant differences.
+Lignans are common in fruits and vegetables, with flaxseed having the highest levels in food.
+(1) These studies do not mention any particular brand names of Lignans, and some of the studies indicate that the source of the lignans is the high dietary intake of lignans from fruits and vegetables.
 Supplementation of lignans may not necessarily produce the same results.

 1. Lignans bind to estrogen receptors causing endogenous or naturally occurring estrogen from having a place to act.